 Skip to main content

-Backpacks can get grimy quickly, holding our papers, food and supplies on the inside and exposed to dirt, grime and the elements on the outside.
-It’s always been a good idea to keep your backpack as clean as possible, but since the outbreak of the COVID-19 pandemic, it’s more important than ever.
-With some of America’s students going back to school in person this fall, parents will be concerned with making sure that germs don’t come home with them from class.
-So, let’s take a look at the best the ways to wash backpacks, and answer some frequently asked questions as we go.
+Backpacks can get grimy quickly, holding papers, food and supplies on the inside and exposed to dirt, grime and the elements on the outside.
+Let’s get ready for back to school with a look at the best ways to wash backpacks and answer some frequently asked questions about backpack care and maintenance.

 How to Wash a Backpack